Quadrant:MK

 The Quadrant:MK is Network Rail's national operations centre in Milton Keynes.
 After being topped out in April 2011, it opened in June 2012.
 The complex consists of four linked buildings with 37000 sqm of space, and is designed to accommodate 3,000 staff.

 The complex was designed by GMW Architects and built by Royal BAM Group.
-The centre is on the site of the former England National Hockey Stadium, adjacent to Milton Keynes Central railway station.
+The centre is on the site of the former England National Hockey Stadium, adjacent to Milton Keynes Central railway station and the A509/A5 intersection.